 NotebookLM Features

-NotebookLM is best known for its Studio outputs, the formats it can generate from your sources.
 The headline feature is the Audio Overview, an AI-generated podcast where two hosts discuss your material in a natural back-and-forth.
 The Video Overview does the same as a narrated visual summary, useful for turning dense notes into something you can watch.
+Both features made NotebookLM go viral, and they remain the fastest way to absorb a pile of documents without reading every page.

-Beyond audio and video, NotebookLM builds mind maps that visualize how ideas connect, reports and briefing docs that summarize everything, and study tools like flashcards and quizzes for revision.
-It also creates slide decks with PPTX export, infographics, and data tables, plus a Deep Research mode that hunts down sources for you.
+A Deep Research mode hunts down new sources for you and adds them to a notebook automatically, so you can build a library without leaving the app.
 The June 2026 Gemini 3.5 upgrade added secure code execution and data analysis, letting NotebookLM clean datasets and generate spreadsheets, a capability rolling out to Ultra subscribers first before reaching everyone.

 The list keeps growing, so for the newest additions see our roundup of the latest NotebookLM updates and features.
 Every one of these outputs stays grounded in your sources, which is what separates them from generic AI generators.